 People from all over the world and from all different backgrounds attend the STC Summit!
 And it’s not just technical writers who attend–project managers, consultants, content architects, web managers, professors, content strategists, developers, illustrators, and policy writers are just some of the many people you’ll meet at the Summit.
 If you’re planning to make the trip to the Summit for the first time, click here for some helpful tips for first time conference attendees.

 All cancellation and refund requests must be submitted via email.
-Cancellations received prior to 1 March 2020 will be refunded, minus a $150 administrative fee.
-Cancellation requests made on or after 1 March 2020 will not be refunded.
+Cancellations for the virtual Summit received prior to 1 May 2020 will be refunded.
+Cancellation requests made on or after 1 May 2020 will not be refunded.
 Registrations are transferable to another person, with a $50 fee.
-Requests to transfer must be received via email by 20 April 2020.
+Requests to transfer must be received via email by 1 May 2020.
 No-shows will not be issued a refund.
 No phone calls for cancellations and transfers, please.
-Rates are subject to change without notification
+Rates are subject to change without notification.

 One of the biggest benefits of the conference is the networking.
 Take advantage of the time you’re around so many like-minded professionals and set a goal for yourself to meet a few new people.
 Here are some tips:

-• Find out who is attending the conference before you get there.
+• Find out who is attending the virtual conference before you log on.
 See who’s posting about attending the summit on LinkedIn, follow the @STCSummit account on Twitter, and review the list of speakers.

 • Make a list of a few people you would like to meet and write down some questions for them.
-If you can find contact information, email them before the conference and see if they’ll grab a cup of coffee with you or meet up at one of the social events.
+If you can find contact information, email them before the conference and see if they’ll meet you for a virtual cup of coffee!

 There’s a ton of great information here – listen and take notes!
-Sitting near the front will help you engage more closely with the speaker.
+Learn the virtual tools available in the conference app to engage more closely with the speaker.
 If you have a question during a talk, make a note of it and use it as a conversation starter with the speaker.

-After or during a talk, feel free to tweet about it with the hashtag #stcsummit20 so others can learn from the sessions they couldn’t make while they were attending others.
+After or during a talk, feel free to tweet about it with the hashtag #stc20 so others can learn from the sessions they couldn’t make while they were attending others.